noyo-technologies/backend-coding-challenge/docs/extension_one.md

 # Extension One: Get Address by Date

-You may have noticed that the `GET /api/persons/:id/segment` endpoint only returns the 1st segment.
-This is probably not ideal behavior.
-We may want to go back in time (or forward) to see what the segment was or will be.
-The ability to query the segment by date should be implemented as follows:
+A client has requested the ability to find a segment by its date.
+You may have noticed that the `GET /api/persons/:id/segment` endpoint only returns whatever the first segment the database returns.
+Implement the ability to query the segment by date.

 `GET /api/persons/:id/segment?date=YYYY-MM-DD`